HyunJu1/Image-Captioning/README.md

 <img src="https://github.com/HyunJu1/Image-Captioning/blob/master/images/pic5.jpg" width="400"> | **Generated Caption:** a man and a woman standing in front of a car.
 <img src="https://github.com/HyunJu1/Image-Captioning/blob/master/images/pic1.jpg" width="400"> | **Generated Caption:** a girl is walking down a sidewalk with a backpack.
 <img src="https://github.com/HyunJu1/Image-Captioning/blob/master/images/pic3.jpg" width="400"> | **Generated Caption:** a white dog sitting on a wooden floor next to a white plate.

-## References
-[1] Vinyals, Oriol, et al. "Show and tell: A neural image caption generator."
-Proceedings of the IEEE conference on computer vision and pattern recognition.
-2015.

-[2] Quanzeng You1 , Hailin Jin2 , Zhaowen Wang2 , Chen Fang2 , and Jiebo Luo1, "Image Captioning with Semantic Attention", Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016